StanfordVL/iGibson/docs/dataset.md

 ## Download iGibson 1.0 Scenes

 What will you download?
-- iGibson 1.0 Dataset of Scenes: We annotated fifteen 3D reconstructions of real-world scans and converted them into fully interactive scene models.
+- **iGibson 1.0 Dataset of Scenes**: We annotated fifteen 3D reconstructions of real-world scans and converted them into fully interactive scene models.
 In this process, we respect the original object-instance layout and object-category distribution.
 The object models are extended from open-source datasets ([ShapeNet Dataset](https://www.shapenet.org/), [Motion Dataset](http://motiondataset.zbuaa.com/), [SAPIEN Dataset](https://sapien.ucsd.edu/)) enriched with annotations of material and dynamic properties.

 The following image shows the fifteen fully interactive scenes: